-As good as it can feel to scrub your back, this can actually worsen acne, according to the AAD.
-Skip body scrubs and exfoliating tools like dry brushes.
+As good as it can feel to scrub your back, this can actually worsen acne.
+Skip body scrubs and exfoliating tools like dry brushes on your back.
 Instead, use a gentle, fragrance-free cleanser formulated for acne-prone skin when washing your back.
 Look for body washes that feature ingredients like salicylic acid and benzoyl peroxide.

-That’s right, how you workout can impact your back acne, too!
-The AAD recommends that whenever you plan to work up a sweat, you wear loose-fitting clothes made of cotton or sweat-wicking material so you don’t trap bacteria against your skin.
+how you workout can also impact your back acne.
+Whenever you plan to work up a sweat, try to go for loose-fitting clothes made of cotton or sweat-wicking material so you don’t trap bacteria against your skin.
 Additionally, make sure to remove your workout clothes and shower as soon as you can after your workout, or use an oil-free cleansing wipe to wipe off sweat.

-This last tip is crucial!
-Even though it might feel satisfying to pick at or pop your blemishes, don’t do it!
-Never, even if your hands are clean.
-As the AAD says, this will only worsen your acne, so it’s always best to take a hands-off approach.
-Thankfully, it’s a lot easier to avoid touching your back than it is your face!
+Even though it might feel satisfying to pick at or pop your blemishes, don’t do it.
+This will only worsen your acne, so it’s always best to take a hands-off approach.
+Thankfully, it’s a lot easier to avoid touching your back than your face.